cloudfoundry/docs-bosh/content/cli-v2.md

     Logs in given user into the Director.

     This command can only be used interactively.
 If non-interactive use is necessary (for example in scripts) please set `BOSH_CLIENT` and `BOSH_CLIENT_SECRET` environment variables instead of using this command.
-Note that if the Director is configured with UAA authentication you cannot use UAA users with BOSH_* environment variables but rather have to use UAA clients.

     ```shell
     bosh -e my-env l
     # User (): admin
     # Password ():
     ```

+    !!! warning
+        For **UAA users**, the flags `--client`, `--client-secret` and the environment variables `BOSH_CLIENT` and `BOSH_CLIENT_SECRET` are not supported, and will not be forwarded to UAA.
+The only supported login flow for UAA is by using an interactive login.
+Alternatively UAA users can use UAA clients to login.

 #### Log-Out {: #log-out }